 One thing about growth is change.
 Change accompanies growth all the time.

-If you really want to grow your small business through uncertain times then you need to accept the fact that whether you plan for it or not, a lot will always have to change along the way.
+If you really want to grow your small business in uncertain times then you must accept the fact that whether you plan for it or not, a lot will always have to change along the way.

 You may not know exactly what is going to happen but you have to be willing to embrace change right from your mind and then work on taking realistic risks that will help you scale through.

-Of course a lot of the risks will show up before you will seem really daunting.
+Naturally most of the risks you’ll have to take will seem really daunting.
 But you will have to take some of them by all means.

 So, before taking these risks, you want to be sure you’re doing the right thing.
 You want to think it through and measure it alongside your goals before settling for the most realistic ones.

 Remember part of embracing change also involves changing your mindset about certain things concerning your business.

-For instance, if you were not really convinced you can ever make as much progress with your business online you need to start changing your mind towards that and begin to look at the possibility of what you can do online.
+For example, if you were not really convinced you can ever make as much progress with your business online you need to start changing your mind towards that and begin to look at the possibility of what you can do online.

 Analyze your Prospects

 Find out, what exactly are the variables you can control?
 What are the other ones you can’t really control?

-For instance, it’s possible you cannot control the effort the government of your country will put in dealing with the pandemic or any other situation that’s causing instability.
+For example, it’s possible you cannot control your government’s economic direction and other external mechanisms that’s causing disruptions in the system.
 At most you can only worry about these things.

-On the other hand, you can control to a large extent the effort you put in promoting your business, people’s perception of your brand and the value you deliver to clients.
+On the other hand, you can control to a large extent, your choice of product and or services, the unit price for each of these, the effort you put in promoting the business, and the value you deliver to clients.

 Now that you’ve embraced the sudden change that is going to affect your business, holding onto your initial goals and expected outcomes that were set before now could be suicidal.